krisiol23/Internship_app/README.md

 # Internship_app
-That app I made in my internship.
+That app I made on my internship.